atrotter0/c-sharp-project-config-tool/README.md

 ## Description

-A simple bash script to create Epicodus C# projects and intialize the git pairs file.
+A simple bash script to create Epicodus C# projects and initialize the git pairs file.

 ## Setup